Branden Grace: PGA Tour

 In November 2017, Grace won the Nedbank Golf Challenge at the Gary Player Country Club in Sun City, North West province, South Africa.
 This victory was worth $1,166,660.

-2019

 In January 2019, Grace started working with Scottish caddie, Craig Connelly.

-2020

 In January, Grace fired a final round 62 to win the South African Open.
 The victory capped a unique milestone for Grace.
 Previously in his career, he had won every significant tournament in South African golf: Joburg Open (2012), Alfred Dunhill Championship (2014), the Dimension Data Pro-Am (2015) and the Nedbank Golf Challenge (2017).
 The national Open was the only one missing.

-2021

 In February, Grace finished eagle-birdie at the Puerto Rico Open to claim his second PGA Tour victory.
 In August, Grace tied for the lead with five other players after 72 holes at the Wyndham Championship.
 Kevin Kisner took the title in the playoff.

+LIV Golf

+In 2022, Grace joined LIV Golf.
+That year, he won the LIV Golf Invitational Portland.
+In 2023, he lost a playoff at the LIV Golf Tulsa to Dustin Johnson.